npg70/galbreath-old/sources/trade-and-economic-development-in-eighteenth-century-campbeltown.md

 ## Page 315

-> He borrowed money from merchant/maltmen of the town,
+> David Ryburn ... borrowed money from merchant/maltmen of the town,
-> Duncan Ballantine, John Campbell, James Greenslees,
+> Duncan Ballantine, John Campbell, James Greenlees,
 > James Reid, and **Samuel Galbreath**, and was still in
 > debt to themm at the time of his death. [[ 1771 or 1772 ]]
+>
+>  26 Nov 1771, 16 Oct 1772, Argyll Testaments, CC 2/3/11

 The Memorial of the Lowland Congregation of Campbeltown 22 Sept 1749